safarilewis/alx-files_manager/README.md

 ## Installation

 + Clone this repository and switch to the cloned repository's directory.
-+ Install the packages using `yarn install` or `npm install`.
++ Install the packages using `npm install`.

 ## Usage

-Start the Redis and MongoDB services on your system and run `yarn start-server` or `npm run start-server`.
+Start the Redis and MongoDB services on your system and run or `npm run start-server`.

-## Tests

-+ Create a separate `.env` file for the tests named `.env.test` and store the value of the environment variables for the testing event in it.
-+ Run `yarn test` or `npm run test` to execute the E2E tests.

 ## Documentation